zachwaite/website_documentation/README.rst

 Known issues / Roadmap
 ======================

 * Make granular access permissions so document access is controlled by a combination of groups / users specified at the document.page level.
+* Make a Knowledge Portal group to not give portal users access to backend

 Bug Tracker
 ===========